frontendpatterns/frontendpatterns.dev/src/content/patterns/content-security-policy-csp.md

 ---
 # Content Security Policy (CSP)

-Define allowed sources for scripts, styles, and resources through HTTP headers to prevent XSS and injection attacks.

 ## Problem

 Any injected script can execute freely, stealing user data or modifying the page.
 Third-party dependencies or compromised CDNs can load malicious code without detection.
 Inline scripts from XSS attacks bypass all other security measures.